alex00pep/microservice-example-helm-charts/README.md

-# Ecommerce App - CI/CD eith Github Actions and ArgoCD
+# Ecommerce App - CI/CD with Github Actions and ArgoCD

 ## About the Microservices
 The applications used for demonstrative purposes are Orders and Products.
 The applications are written in JavaScript (NodeJS based APIs).
 The Orders API returns a list of orders, whereas the products API returns a list of products.